 Remember when we were searching for the first time our stock went over

 $1000.
-We did head (dropWhile (\(val,y,m,d) -> val < 1000) stock)
+We did head (dropWhile (\(val,y,m,d) -> val < 1000) stock).

-is not really safe.
+Remember that head is not really safe.
 What would happen if our stock

 never went over $1000?
-Our application of dropWhile
+Our application of dropWhile would return an

 empty list and getting the head of an empty list would result in an